 Are you in the market for a new blender?
 Curious to see how your current blender compares to other options on the market?
-This roundup of Blenders at Every Budget has options at every price point, with all of my thoughts along the way!
+This 2025 edition of the Best Blenders has options at every price point, with all of my thoughts along the way!

 I have a background in public health and I'm into all things math and science.
 Evidence-based information is really important to me in the nutrition information I provide for each of my recipes, and it was just as important to me when shopping!
-Here's how I conducted a search for Blenders at Every Budget:
+Here's how I conducted a search for the blenders to review at every budget:

 - I relied heavily on my Instagram community and did lots of polling and chatting with people about the blenders they were already using and loving.
 It was really interesting to see the results that most of my followers are getting when they try my recipes with a different blender.